ppy/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 ![Taiko hits](/wiki/shared/Taiko_hitcircles.jpg "osu!taiko hit notes")

-**Hits** are the simplest object type in osu!taiko.
-They will appear as either a red or a blue circle, with the only thing required from the user is to activate the right surfaces of the drum to the rhythm of the song.
+**Hits** appear as either a red or a blue circle and the user is required to activate the right surfaces of the drum to the rhythm of the song.

 Hits are called Don (for the red variant) and Katsu or Kat (for the blue variant), respectively.

 If the hit is a don, press the button bound to the inner portion of the taiko drum or hit the centre area of the *TaTaCon*.
 If it is a kat, press the button bound to the outer ring of the taiko drum or hit the sides of the *TaTaCon*.
 The notes must be pressed or hit in the small white judgement circle next to the drum.
 Hitting the wrong colour, or both red and blue colours at the same time, will be considered a miss.

 ### Drumrolls

 ![Taiko drumroll](/wiki/shared/Taiko_drumroll.jpg "osu!taiko drumroll")

 **Drumrolls** require the user to hit either parts of the drum continuously for the tiny ticks inside the drumroll.
-Score will not be rewarded if the user repeatedly misses the ticks, unlike in *Taiko no Tatsujin* where suck ticks aren't present and more score is rewarded based on being able to drumroll as fast as possible.
+Score will not be rewarded if the user repeatedly misses the ticks, unlike in *Taiko no Tatsujin* where such ticks are not present and more score is rewarded based on being able to drumroll as fast as possible.

 Drumrolls can be ignored with no health penalty, as they do not recover the health bar at all, but if done so no score will be rewarded.
 Each successful hit on the tiny hit circle gives a static 300 score and adds to the `DRUM TICK` judgement.